officecigar/Scripts/README.md

-# Scripts use at your own risk!!!
+# Disclaimer - use scripts at your own risk.